Ronaldo misses penalty as Juve squeeze into final with Milan draw

 Juve qualified for Wednesday's final on away goals following their 1-1 draw in the first leg of the semi-final, played on Feb.
 13, and face Napoli or Inter Milan who meet on Saturday.

+The two key moments happened within six seconds of each other early in the match played behind closed doors at the Allianz Stadium.

-Juventus were awarded a penalty in the 16th minute after the VAR officials spotted a handball but Ronaldo slammed his effort against the foot of the post.
+Juventus were awarded a penalty in the 16th minute after the VAR officials spotted the ball hitting Andrea Conti's elbow but Ronaldo, whose late penalty in the first leg turned out to be decisive, slammed his effort against the foot of the post.

-Almost immediately, Milan forward Ante Rebic was sent off for a wild kick at Danilo, forcing the visitors to play for more than 70 minutes with 10 men.
-They held out but rarely threatened to snatch the goal that would have taken them into the final.
+Milan cleared the ball upfield but, as they did so, forward Ante Rebic aimed a wild kick at Danilo and was sent off, forcing the visitors to play for more than 70 minutes with 10 men.

+Milan, missing veteran forward Zlatan Ibrahimovic with a calf injury, held out well but rarely threatened to snatch the goal that would have taken them into the final.

+They caused Juve only one real fright when Hakan Calhanoglu was close with a diving header early in the second half.

+"The emotions are strange," said Juventus defender Leonardo Bonucci.
+"After 90 days, we were playing again in an empty stadium and it was strange at the start."